 Realistic – I’m all for challenging yourself but don’t set yourself up to fail.
 Remember, this won’t be the last time you set yourself goals so take it step by step.
-If you’re embarking on a fitness programme for the first time for example you could aim to run a marathon but it might be more effective to start with something like ‘visit gym three times a week and run a 5k without stopping’ and then add further goals as you progress.
+If you’re embarking on a fitness programme for the first time for example you could aim to run a marathon.
+However, it might be more effective to start with something like ‘visit gym three times a week and run a 5k without stopping’.
+Add further goals as you progress.
 Also be realistic about how much you can do at once.
-It might be tempting to set yourself a huge list of life goals but you may only have the capacity to work on a couple of things at any one time.
+It might be tempting to set yourself a huge list of life goals.
+However, you may only have the capacity to work on a couple of things at any one time.

-Time-bound – Setting time limits for your goals will help you prioritise and stop them being deferred when something more pressing comes along.
+Time-bound – Setting time limits for your goals will help you prioritise.
+It will stop them being deferred when something more pressing comes along.

-Recorded – You’ll want to know that you are making progress and see how far you’ve come so make sure you record your goals at the start so you can refer back to them.
-This could be as simple as a diary entry or a list pinned to the fridge or you can use one of the huge numbers of apps out there to create a to do list, project plan or mind map for your goals.
+Recorded – You’ll want to know that you are making progress and see how far you’ve come.
+So make sure you record your goals at the start so you can refer back to them.
+This could be as simple as a diary entry or a list pinned to the fridge.
+You can use one of the many apps out there to create a to do list, project plan or mind map for your goals.

 Here’s the free guide to setting smarter goals which you can download and print as a reminder

 Good luck setting smarter goals!